Twenty2Eleven78/nugt/THEME_CONFIGURATION.md

 4. **PWA Manifest** - Updates app manifest with theme colors and team name
 5. **User Override** - Users can still change themes manually, which overrides the default

+## ⚠️ Important: User Preferences Override Config

+The configuration `defaultTheme` only applies when:
+- No theme is saved in localStorage (first time users)
+- User clears their browser data
+- User hasn't manually selected a theme

+If you've previously selected a theme, it will be saved and override the config.
+To test config themes:
+1. Open browser developer tools (F12)
+2. Go to Application/Storage tab
+3. Clear localStorage for the site
+4. Reload the page

 ## 🛠 Tools Available

 - **Theme Tester** - `tools/color-tester.html` - Preview themes and generate config